 You MUST have one on your website if your website collects any data through which a person can be identified.
 This could be as simple as their email address or even their IP address (as this could be static and specific to that person).

 If so, you are under a legal obligation to publish a Privacy Notice on your website.

 If you don’t collect personal information in this way, you do not need to display a Privacy Notice on your website.
 However, if you do, it is an easy place you can send people to read it, rather than printing hard copies to give out.

-I should note that I am not a GDPR Expert, but I have been on a course and if you need specific data protection advice or a Privacy Notice for your business and website, I know just the people to help – Sandy and Simon at South Coast Data Protection Consultants are experts in Data Protection and can help you with compliance, training, policies and much more.
+I should note that I am not a GDPR Expert, but I have been on a course!
+If you need specific data protection advice or a Privacy Notice for your business and website you should contact a data protection expert.
+They can help you with compliance, training, policies and much more.